 - Deciliter (dL): The prefix “deci-” means one-tenth, so a deciliter is one-tenth of a liter.

 The combined unit, mg/dL, became widely used in medicineMedicine is the field of science and practice that deals with the prevention, diagnosis, treatment, and cure of disease.
-Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is… Read More in the 20th century for reporting laboratory test results.
+Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is needed to keep it running smoothly. • Doctors, nurses, and… Read More in the 20th century for reporting laboratory test results.

 Real-Life Examples of mg/dL: